giordano/giordano.github.io/_posts/2022-06-18-first-macro.md

 completely arbitrary way, so nesting macros can sometimes have unexpected results, if the outermost macro doesn't anticipate the possibility the expressions it operates on may contain another macro which expects a specific expression.
-In practice, this is less of a problem than it may sound, but it definitely happens if you overuse many complicated macros.
+In practice, this is less of a problem than it may sound, but it can definitely happens if you overuse many complicated macros.
 This is one more reason why you should not write a macro in your code unless it's really necessary to substantially simplify the code.

 _Q_: _**So, what's the deal with macros?**_